 helped him navigate his way around.
 It was amazing to watch.

 I find myself paying close attention to things that may or may not be signs of Aliza slowing down.
 Sometimes she drinks water too fast, and then glurts it right out.
 Silly girl.
-And sometimes she doesn't quite get enough of a running start walking start to hoist herself up onto the stools to climb up into her favorite bed.
+And sometimes she doesn’t quite get enough of a running start walking start to hoist herself up onto the stools to climb up into her favorite bed.
 She’s a plumpy girl, no idea how much she weighs as I still can’t pick her up.

 I used to have to trap her – literally – just to get her to the vet.
 When Boober was alive, all we had to do was put him into a larger cat carrier and she would run right in and snuggle next to him for safety.
 Easy peasy.
 (Lulu always had her own carrier.
 She’s the alpha around here.)
 And when Hurricane Sandy happened last year, and the police knocked on our door and waited for us to evacuate?
 Well, having to quickly trap Aliza meant there was poop and pee everywhere.
 She is truly a scaredy cat.
 And she literally gets scared sh*tless, as the phrase goes.
 It isn’t pretty, but luckily rarely happens too.

 Aliza and Lulu get along, but not like they each got along with Boober.

 |Aliza wants to snuggle with Lulu.
 Lulu wants to wrestle instead.